stac-utils/pystac-client/README.md

 ## Installation

 Install from PyPi.
-Other than [PySTAC](https://pystac.readthedocs.io) itself, the only dependencies for pystac-client is the Python [requests](https://docs.python-requests.org) and [dateutil](https://dateutil.readthedocs.io) libraries.
+Other than [PySTAC](https://pystac.readthedocs.io) itself, the only dependencies for pystac-client are the Python [requests](https://docs.python-requests.org) and [dateutil](https://dateutil.readthedocs.io) libraries.

 ```shell
 pip install pystac-client